CopilotKit/CopilotKit/community/content/CONTRIBUTING.md

 - **Questions**: Use our [Discord support channel](https://discord.com/invite/6dffbvGU3D) for any questions you have.
 - **Resources**: Visit [CopilotKit documentation](https://docs.copilotkit.ai/what-is-copilotkit) for more helpful documentatation info.

-⭐ Happy coding, and we look forward to your contributions!
+⭐ Happy coding and we look forward to your contributions!